-Adding predicted good messages tends to prevent false positives while slightly increasing false negatives.
-Adding predicted spam messages tends to prevent false negatives while slightly increasing false positives.
+Auto-training with good messages tends to prevent false positives while slightly increasing false negatives.
+Auto-training with spam messages tends to prevent false negatives while slightly increasing false positives.
 Most users will train SpamSieve with plenty of good messages right after installing it, but they may not have many spam messages on hand for the initial training.
-Thus, it is recommended that you have SpamSieve add only predicted spam messages to its corpus.
-(Once you have achieved a good accuracy, you can even stop doing this, and from then on train SpamSieve only using its mistakes.)
+Thus, it is recommended that you have SpamSieve only auto-train with spam messages to its corpus.